 Cost of Living

 Not only does Georgia offer a warm climate and diverse geography, but the state also boasts an affordable cost of living.
-Being one of the country’s fastest growing states, Georgia offers a wide variety of neighborhoods to accommodate its growing population.
-The median price of a home in the US is $258,500, but in Georgia, it is a mere $148,100.
+Being one of the country’s fastest-growing states, Georgia offers a wide variety of neighborhoods to accommodate its growing population.
+The median price for homes in Georgia was $359,500 in Sept of 2022, up 13.3% from Sept 2021.
+Home prices are up throughout the state, demand continues to be high, with homes selling at a fast pace.
 Rent, gasoline, and property tax are all cheaper than national averages as well.

 If you’ve never experienced a summer in the Deep South, your first summer after moving to Georgia might be a bit of a shock.
 Even after summer ends it never gets very cold in the Peach State.
 You can probably get away with donating your winter coat before moving to Georgia, unless you plan on traveling to colder climes in winter.